nityansuman/nityansuman/README.md

 💻 I’m currently working on scalable **Supply Chain** optimization and forecasting solutions.

-💬 Expertise in	**Natural Language Processing** and **Sequence Modelling**.
+🍀 Passionate about **Natural Language Processing** and **Sequence Modelling**.

-🎈 Passionate about **everything explainable AI**.

-🗻 Determined to make open-source more accessible, creating technology to elevate people, and building community.
+⛰️ Determined to make open-source more accessible, creating technology to elevate people, and building community.

 📬 How to reach me: [LinkedIn](https://www.linkedin.com/in/kumar-nityan-suman/)